emendoza2/trialanderror/src/posts/how-i-painfully-installed-windows-10-on-virtualbox/index.md

 In desperation, I did something I would never attempt otherwise: I watched a YouTube tutorial to see what I was doing wrong and if the process was indeed this frustrating.
 I could tell nothing from it because the guy used cuts during the loading screens!

-No tweak worked, so I gave up for a month.
-While I was installing other VMs, I figured I should try installing Windows 10 again.
+No tweak worked.
+Windows 10 simply refused to install.
+So I gave up.

+A month later, while I was installing other VMs, I figured I should try installing Windows 10 again.
 I dug a little deeper into the issue and found that a specific line in the Virtualbox log indicated an issue with virtualization:

 ```plain text
 HMR3Init: Attempting fall back to NEM (Hyper-V is active)